Shelter Dog Meal Donation Count:

 Who’s At Risk

-Of course, any dog can get a UTI or stone, but there are a few dogs that are more prone than others.
-Dr. Alinovi notes that female dogs tend to be more likely to get bladder infections, as well as older dogs.
-In fact, she says a lot of older dogs walk around with bladder infections all the time and nobody knows.
+Of course, any dog can get a UTI or stone, but a few dogs are more prone than others.
+Dr. Alinovi notes that female dogs and older dogs tend to be more likely to get bladder infections.
+In fact, she says many older dogs walk around with bladder infections all the time, and nobody knows.

-Interestingly, she has notes that female dogs spayed young can be predisposed to bladder infections because “they have infantile female parts that hide in a cave and so it’s harder to keep it clean and dry.”
-So while there are a lot of arguments for spaying early, here may be a reason to wait.
+Interestingly, she notes that female dogs spayed young can be predisposed to bladder infections because “they have infantile female parts that hide in a cave, and so it’s harder to keep it clean and dry.”
+So, while there are many arguments for spaying early, here may be a reason to wait.

 Ways to Prevent